Quick Tips on How to Stop Binge Eating

 10.)Meditate.
 Daily meditation will help you to slow down so that you can think about what you’re doing.
 You don’t even have to do it every day or make a big deal about having a practice.
 You can spend a few minutes each day breathing.
 Even in the middle of a work day, you can escape to the bathroom, close your eyes and breath for a few minutes to help slow down and ward off stress.
 You might want to download meditations to stop binge eating.

 11.)Eat by the clock.
 If you are too entrenched in binge eating, the when part of intuitive eating might be difficult.
-So, at the beginning, when you are first starting to recover, you might want to set some parameters around when to eat.
+So, at the beginning of learning how to stop binge eating, when you are first starting to recover, you might want to set some parameters around when to eat.
 Example.
 Breakfast 8am.
 Snack 11am Lunch 1pm.
 Snack 4pm.
 Dinner 8pm.
 Or whatever feels right for your.
 Don’t forget to include at least three meals per day.

 12.)Give Up Diet Coke.
 A lot of people who suffer from Eating Disorders are addicted to Diet Coke.
 There are some theories that postulate that diet drinks cause weight gain.
 That may or may not be true.
 But what is true is that many binge eaters attempt to substitute food with diet soda.
 This causes bloating, discomfort and lethargy, all of which contribute to body disconnection making binge eating more palatable.